nastassjamotro/Programming-1-Portfolio/README.md

 ![alt text](https://nastassjamotro.github.io/Programming-1-Portfolio/logosmockup.png "Logo Title Text 1")

+The Characters on the DC side are:

+* Martian Manhunter - as the king

+* Wonder Woman - as the queen

+* SuperGirl - as the bishop

+* Batman - as the knight

+* Superman - as the rook

+* Flash - as the pawn

+The Characters on the Marvel side are:

+* Captain America - as the king

+* Captain Marvel - as the queen

+* Black Widow - as the bishop

+* Wolverine - as the knight

+* Iron Man - as the rook

+* Hawkeye - as the pawn

 You can use the [editor on GitHub](https://github.com/nastassjamotro/Programming-1-Portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.